terrytay/rbac-project/README.md

 You need to have a running postgresql db.

-1. Create a .env.dev file in /config with the following data:
+1. Create a folder 'config' in the root, then create '.env.dev' file in /config with the following data:
    ```js
    DB_DBTYPE = postgres;
    DB_HOST = yourhostaddress;